AntoineLanselle/MediScreen/UserInterfaceWebService/README.md

 2.Start the Patient API service on localhost:8081.

-3.Build and run the UserInterface application using your preferred IDE or by running the UserInterfaceWebServiceApplication class.
+3.Build the application using Maven or your preferred IDE.

 4.Access the application in your web browser at localhost:8080/patient.